TNREGINET – Online Tamil Nadu Encumbrance Certificate

 • The relevant authority will carefully review all the documents to ensure their legal validity.

 • After the review process, an Encumbrance Certificate (EC) will be issued.
-It will contain details of all transactions associated with the property.
+It will detail all transactions associated with the property.
 In case there are no transactions, a Nil Encumbrance Certificate will be issued.

 Note that the issuance of the certificate may take approximately 15-30 days from the date of application.